 Many people have reported getting much improved reception after applying a 1090 MHz band pass filter to their setup.
 For example, see this post here where the experimenter was able to massively increase the number of ADS-B messages received with the band pass filter attached.

 One good band pass filter design is this PCB based hairpin filter.
-Another good option is a 1090 MHz SAW filter component which can be cheaply purchased from Ebay for around $ 10.
+Another good option is a 1090 MHz SAW filter component which can be cheaply purchased from Ebay for around $10.
 These components are small and require decent soldering skills.
 See this image for an example of one wired up.
+A ready to go plug-in ADS-B filter can also be purchased, but these cost much more.

 ADS-B Listening and Decoding Software